Situation

 - Improvement fatigue — how organizations respond to the third or fourth initiative in the same domain that has produced no durable change

-Culture as a Governance Variable
+Culture as an Execution Variable

 - Is corrective action documented and tracked, or completed on paper and ignored operationally?